 419 LS Through the window of Lolita speaking with the driver of another car.
 (2:02:33)

 License plate 4304 is shown clearly.
-This is not the same car, however, that has been depicted as following them, with a white top and dark bottom.
+This is not the same car, however, that has been depicted as following them, with a white top and dark body.

 420 MCU of Humbert watching through the window.
 (2:02:38)